-Lam Research Capital (Lam Capital) invests in innovative companies that are addressing some of today’s most challenging, high-impact business problems.
-From the industrialization of life sciences to the advancement of industrial automation, we support important, disruptive technologies where we can make a real impact through our expertise in advanced nanoscale systems engineering and technologies that bring new capabilities to established industries or create new realities for an ever-changing world.
+Lam Research Capital (Lam Capital) invests in innovative companies that are addressing some of today’s most challenging, high-impact problems.
+From the industrialization of life sciences to the advancement of industrial automation, we support important technologies that are disrupting their respective industries.
+Our expertise in advanced nanoscale systems engineering and technology innovation guide our portfolio companies to create new realities for an ever-changing world.

 We invest in companies that extend our core technologies into new markets and in synergistic technologies that help solve some of the hardest challenges across multiple disciplines.
 We partner with and invest in disruptive companies that are making a big impact in the following areas:

 Enhance molecular profiling technologies that operate across the genomic, proteomic, or metabolic workflow, creating new insights into the inner workings of biological entities

 Advance systems engineering innovation to address next-generation industrial automation